Romania flag Romania Beach Holidays

 What British travellers need to know

-You can travel to Romania without a visa for up to 90 days in any 180-day period for tourism.
+You can travel without a visa for up to 90 days in any 180-day period for tourism, visiting, or short business.

-Your passport must be less than 10 years old on the date you arrive and be valid for at least 3 months after the date you plan to leave the Schengen area.
+Your passport must have a date of issue less than 10 years before you arrive and an expiry date at least 3 months after you plan to leave the Schengen area.

 You may need to show a return or onward ticket and prove you have enough money for your stay.

-Visits to other Schengen countries in the 180 days before you travel count towards your 90-day limit in Romania.
+Visits to any Schengen countries in the 180 days before you travel count towards your 90-day visa-free limit, so ensure your entire trip stays within it.

 Good to know: